 Training starts with these veteran classical educators.

 Karen has over 15 years of experience teaching Latin and has published multiple Latin textbooks.
-She has also served numerous schools through her consulting and teacher training seminars and currently serves as an Upper School Lead Teacher at Grace Academy in Georgetown, Texas.
+She has also served numerous schools through her consulting and teacher-training seminars and currently serves as an upper-school lead teacher at Grace Academy in Georgetown, Texas.
+Her ClassicalU course is Essential Latin for Classical Educators.

 Ravi Jain, MA

-Ravi is a veteran classical educator and teaches math and physics at the Geneva School of Orlando.
+Ravi is a veteran classical educator who teaches math and physics at the Geneva School of Orlando.
 He is the coauthor of The Liberal Arts Tradition and speaks often on science and math pedagogy and curriculum.
+Here is the ClassicalU course Ravi teaches (along with Kevin Clark): The Liberal Arts Tradition.

 Kevin Clark, DLA

-Kevin is Academic Dean at the Geneva School of Orlando, where he has also taught theology, literature, and rhetoric.
+Kevin is the former academic dean at the Geneva School of Orlando, where he has also taught theology, literature, and rhetoric.
 Kevin is the coauthor of the The Liberal Arts Tradition and speaks regularly at classical education conferences and retreats.
+He now leads the Ecclesiastical Schools Initiative.
+Here is the ClassicalU course Kevin teaches (along with Ravi Jain): The Liberal Arts Tradition.

 Stephen Turley, PhD

 Stephen is a veteran classical educator who teaches rhetoric, Greek, and theology at Tall Oaks Academy in Delaware and aesthetics at Eastern University.
-Dr. Turley’s book Awakening Wonder traces the origins of truth, goodness, and beauty in education.
+Dr. Turley’s is the author of several books, including the book Awakening Wonder which traces the origins of truth, goodness, and beauty in education.
+Dr. Turley teaches two courses on ClassicalU: Awakening Wonder and a short course on The Abolition of Man.

-Joshua is a frequent writer, publishing film reviews with FilmFisher.com and regular articles with the Circe Institute blog.
-Josh serves as an upper school humanities educator at the Veritas School in Richmond, Virginia.
+Joshua is a frequent writer and author, publishing film reviews with FilmFisher.com and regular articles with the Circe Institute blog.
+Josh serves as an upper-school humanities educator at the Veritas School in Richmond, Virginia.
+Josh teaches two courses on ClassicalU: Teaching Great Books and Teaching Modern Political Philosophy.

 Jason Edwards, PhD